Inertial and Gyro Sensor#

 gyro rate#

-The gyro rate block returns the Brain’s current rotation speed in dps.
+The gyro rate block returns the brain’s current rotation speed in dps as a decimal number.

 (BrainInertial gyro rate of [x v] axis in dps)